 Kenseth Proves Daytona Wasn’t Luck

-Several fans had a bitter taste in their mouth about the ending of the Daytona 500 last week — and rightfully so.
+Several fans had a bitter taste in their mouth about the ending of the Daytona 500 last week – and rightfully so.
 When you have a driver who hasn’t won a race in over a year and he suddenly wins the sport’s most prestigious race after taking the lead one lap before it rains, fans have a right to hesitate when giving credit to the winner.
-But what most people don’t realize is that Kenseth put himself in position for that Daytona victory whether it rained or not; and this week, he proved the win was no fluke.
-The Wisconsin native is the first driver to win the first two races of the season since Jeff Gordon over ten years ago; and don’t look now, but Kenseth has two wins and averaged a 9th place finish in nine races at Las Vegas, as well.
+But what most people don’t realize is that Matt Kenseth put himself in position for that Daytona victory whether it rained or not; and this week, he proved the win was no fluke.
+The Wisconsin native is the first driver to win the first two races of the season since Jeff Gordon over 10 years ago; and don’t look now, but Kenseth has two wins and averaged a ninth-place finish in nine races at Las Vegas, as well.

 With that being said, it’s still WAY too early in the season to count Earnhardt out, and Junior Nation needs to realize that the No. 88 team is still strong.
 His confidence may be rattled, but you’ve got to think there will still be some good runs ahead.